apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/fns_blob.md

 1. [Azure Blob Storage](https://learn.microsoft.com/en-us/rest/api/storageservices/blob-service-rest-api) referred as Blob Endpoint
 2. [Azure Data Lake Storage](https://learn.microsoft.com/en-us/rest/api/storageservices/datalakestoragegen2/operation-groups) referred as DFS Endpoint

-ABFS Driver by default is designed to work with DFS Endpoint only which primarily supports HNS Enabled Accounts only.
-However, azure services does not recommended to interact with FNS accounts using DFS Endpoint.
+The ABFS Driver by default is designed to work with DFS Endpoint only which primarily supports HNS Enabled Accounts only.

 To enable ABFS Driver to work with FNS Accounts, Support for Blob Endpoint is being added.
+This is because Azure services do not recommend using DFS Endpoint for FNS Accounts.
 ABFS Driver will only allow FNS Accounts to be accessed using Blob Endpoint.
 HNS Enabled accounts will still use DFS Endpoint which continues to be the recommended stack based on performance and feature capabilities.